samyak45/samyak45.github.io/_posts/2017-02-10-How-one-chat-can-change-your-life.md

 ![Facebook Like](http://samyakchoudhary.com/img/like-facebook-hand.jpg){: .center-image }

 The above efforts work like a charm especially if your victim is a blank-slated introvert who is a stranger to even the closest of his friends.
 Don't be surprised when those who have known the target for years also start believing your version of him/her.
-Managed to gain sufficient social proof and the dichotomy between the victim's true self and your broached version will no longer be a barrier.
+Manage to gain sufficient social proof and the dichotomy between the victim's true self and your broached version will no longer be a barrier.
 Doesn't matter if people supporting you have never known the person being judged so ruthlessly.

 If you have been sufficiently successful till this step, as a side-effect, the victim's friends (if any) would have already left him/her or would be on the verge of leaving.
 Who likes to move around with jerks, imps, and losers?
 After all, people are judged based on their friends too!